-In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education' (April 2014) all staff in Bordon Infant School are required to read Part One 'Safeguarding information for all staff' and will be provided with a copy as part of their
+In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education' (April 2014) all staff in Bordon Infant School are required to read Part One 'Safeguarding information for all staff' and will be provided with a copy as part of their induction to the school.

-Draft number: [1] Drafted by: Matt Greenhalgh Adapted from the MOPP induction to the school.
 The full document is available via the above link or from www.gov.uk or a copy can be found in the Staffroom or on request from the Headteacher.